 Day 13: Final departure

-Once you finish your yummy breakfast you will be on the trail to reach Dharapani.
-You will be crossing a large bridge near Tal.
-You can see lots of waterfalls and the barley fields on the trail.
-You have to pass one of the biggest villages in the Manang valley Kodo before you reach your today's destination.
-Overnight stay at local Guest House Lodge.
+Once you finish your yummy breakfast, you will be on the trail to make it to Dharapani.
+You will be crossing a bridge near Tal.
+Enjoy the views of waterfalls and the barley fields on the trail.
+Also, pass one of the biggest villages in the Manang valley, the Kodo village before you reach Dharapani, your today's destination.
+Overnight in a tea house in Dharapani.

-Today you will be walking through the steep trails and narrow valley to get the view of Paungda Danda rock face and its stunning surroundings.
-An eye pleasing view of Annapurna 2 to the south and Pisang Peak to the north east can be obtained.
-Overnight stay at local Guest House Lodge.
+Today, you will be walking through the steep trails and narrow valleys to get the views of the Paungda Danda Rock Face and its stunning surroundings.
+An eye-pleasing view of the Annapurna II to the south and Pisang Peak to the northeast will take your breath away.
+Overnight in a tea house in Pisang.

 In the 6th day, you will have to walk through the Upper Pisang via Geru.
-This trail will provide amazing views of Mt.
-Annapurna, Pisang Peak, and others.
+This trail will provide amazing views of the Annapurna, Pisang, and other peaks.
 The climate will be gradually getting cold and dry till you reach Manang.
 You will be visiting Barge Monastery, one of the biggest monasteries in the Manang District.
-Overnight stay at local Guest House Lodge.
+Overnight in a tea house in Manang.

-It a day to get some rest so that you could be familiar with the altitude where you are and be prepared for the next days long trek.
-So, today you will be just doing a short hike, You will get the plenty of time to explore Manang.
-Overnight stay at local Guest House Lodge.
+It a day to get some rest.
+Familiarize with the altitude where you are and be prepared for the next day's long trek.
+So, today you will be just doing a short hike.
+You will get plenty of time to explore the Manang Valley.
+Overnight in a tea house in Manang.

-Today you will be walking though streams and small rivers.
-You will be seeing the small flat mud roof houses in the small village of Ghunsa.
-You will be passing through an ancient Mani wall and the green pastures along the trail to Yak Kharka.
+Today you will be walking through streams and small rivers.
+Look at the small flat mud roofed houses in the small village of Ghunsa.
+Also, pass through an ancient Mani wall and the green pastures along the trail to Yak Kharka.
 Overnight in a tea house in Yak Kharka.

-Today is the day you will be crossing one of the highest passes the Thorong La pass, and head toward Muktinath one of the most sacred temples for both Buddhists and Hindus.
-Then you will be driving to Jomsom.
-Overnight stay at local Guest House Lodge.
+Today is the day you will be crossing one of the highest passes of the region, the Thorong La pass.
+Head towards Muktinath, one of the most sacred temples for both Buddhists and Hindus, after crossing the pass.
+Then you will be driving to Jomsom to end the day.
+Overnight in a tea house in Jomsom.

 We have an early flight today to Pokhara.
-Enjoy your flight as it is arguably the best mountain flight in Nepal.
-Once you reach Pokhara you can get plenty of time to take a rest or walk around the Phewa Lake.
+Enjoy your flight as it is arguably one of the best mountain flights in Nepal.
+Once you reach Pokhara, you can get plenty of time to rest or walk around the Phewa Lake.
 Also, you can shop for memoirs if you want.
 Overnight in a hotel in Pokhara.